kdex/ws-promise-server/README.md

+# Project moved
+This project has moved [here](https://github.com/kdex/ws-promise).
+This repository is deprecated.

 # ws-promise-server
 `ws-promise-server` is a tiny framework that builds a request-response model onto HTML5 WebSockets using ES2015 Promises.
 You can use this with ES2017's `await`/`async` to simplify your WebSocket API.